What is Ayurveda?

 Ayurveda was an indigenous medical system which was popular and practiced in Indian sub-continent since pre-biblical era and became an integral part of the Indian Society.
 Ayurveda is said to be a medical science which was delivered by the Gods to the sages and seers (Rishis) who were yogis and renowned in their insight, intuitions, and keen observations of human behaviors.
 The rishis and munis of Indian society dedicated their entire lives to understanding the truth about the universe.
 The sages and seers passed down their knowledge and practices to their disciples, with which the oral tradition continued on for thousands of years.

-The mythological stories about Ayurveda
+The mythological stories

 It is said that the Hindu god Brahma, one of the chief triumvirate gods of Hinduism, created Ayurveda.
 He then transferred this knowledge to his son, Daksha Prajapati.
 Daksha passed it down to the twin Vedic gods Ashwini Kumaras.
 The twin gods became the physicians of the gods, and the Devas of Ayurveda.
 The twin gods presented Ayurveda to Indra, who passed it to Atreya (6th century B.C.E.), who taught Agnivesa.
 He wrote the first major Ayurvedic treatise, which is no longer in existence.
 Agnivesa’s disciple, Acharya Charak, then revised this body of work.
 This started the tradition of passing down the knowledge of Ayurveda from gods to sages.

 The eight branches of this ancient healing science: